grid-line

 Analyze Your Domain Against Competitors

 Knowing how your content stacks up against competitors helps you identify opportunities to pull ahead and stand out to potential customers.
-Semrush is a great tool for competitor analysis, and with MCP, you can have Claude give you a leg up.
+Semrush is a great tool for competitor analysis, and with MCP, you have a leg up.

 Here’s the prompt: